ee-2/SurrogateGeneration/Readme.md

 ## Citation

-If you use or extend the Surrogate Generation System please cite:
+If you use or extend the surrogate generation system please cite:

 ```
 @inproceedings {Eder19,